Jabee: Acting roles

 In 2012, Jabee was featured in Danny McQuarin's "Skywriters" documentary as one of the directors favorite Oklahoma writers.
 During production, Jabee also helped in composing music for the film.
 Jabee began with additional cinematic roles when he was featured as the vocal and focal point for Nike's 2014 Kevin Durant commercial, "The Baddest."
 Following this commercial, Jabee was featured in a 2014 ad for the Science Museum of Oklahoma, entitled "What If?"
 The Science Museum of Oklahoma's commercial, Directed by Steve Jones in partnership with Funnel Design Group, helped Jabee win an Emmy.
 The Heartland Emmy was given to the team for Best Commercial Spot of 2014.

 Jabee also had featured roles in 2015 as a juror in Gosnell: America's Biggest Serial Killer, and Heartland in 2016.

+Jabee appeared in the 2020 Netflix release of Full Out 2 as announcer.

 Community Activism

 Jabee has taken on the role of a local activist fighting to put a stop to systemic racism within Oklahoma.
 Jabee Williams lead a 131 mile march through rain and snow to bring attention and show support for Julius Jones who was convicted for murder in 2002 and sentenced to death row, but still claims that he is innocent.